 Drusen occur naturally with age.
-In its hard form, it is harmless and not a symptom of a disease.
-However, a large presence of soft Drusen is an indication of AMD.
-The presence of Drusen can only be detected through routine eye exams.
+In their hard form, they are harmless and not a symptom of a disease.
+However, a large presence of soft drusen is an indication of AMD.
+The presence of drusen can only be detected through routine eye exams.

 Many factors result in the development of AMD.
 To learn more about how you can mitigate the risk of developing AMD, visit our article that discusses in greater depth how you can better understand age-related macular degeneration.

 With AMD, timing is crucial, which is why, here at SpaMedica, we treat all age-related macular degeneration (AMD) patients within 14 days of receiving a referral and the majority within 48 hours, offering a wide range of appointment options, including weekend appointments.